ARRIVAL TO YOUR MASSAGE

-We regret that late arrivals will not receive extension of scheduled massage appointments.
+Late arrivals will not receive extension of scheduled massage appointments.
 In special cases, and when our schedule will allow, we may be able to accommodate a partial or full appointment.
 This will be at our discretion and only with proper, advanced notification of your late arrival.
 The original reservation fee will be charged.

 CANCELLATION/NO SHOW POLICY

 Please provide at least 24 hours notice if you need to reschedule, cancel an appointment, or reduce your appointment hours.
 This gives us enough time to fill the spot.
 If you fail to cancel prior to 24 hours before your appointment slot, or you do not show up for your appointment, you will be charged 1/2 price.